fmhy/edit/Beginners-Guide.md

 > How do I tell if a site or download is safe?
 Any tips?
 Check out [Booty Guard](https://rentry.org/bootyguard) our basic safety guide.
 Still feel unsure?
-Reach out to us via [Divolt](https://redd.it/uto5vw).
-!!!note **In the end trust your gut & intuition, also make sure you've looked at sites/software we've listed as unsafe:** [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)
+Reach out to us via [Divolt](https://redd.it/uto5vw) & make sure you've looked at sites/software we've listed as unsafe:** [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)

 > I don't know what seeding means or *insert other term*...
 You will find almost all terms related to piracy & more on [The Piracy Glossary](https://rentry.org/the-piracy-glossary)